jenkins-infra/documentation/README.md

 This repository's purpose is to keep track of the knowledge around the Jenkins infrastructure project.
 It gathers information for the following areas:

-* "Maintenance" section contains document used to prepare service maintenance like systems upgrade.
+* "Maintenance" section contains document used to prepare service maintenances like systems upgrade.
 * "Meeting" section contains meeting notes
 * "Service" section contains service descriptions